nachocaru/xaprb.com/content/blog/2010-11-02-products-that-scale-linearly-to-hundreds-of-servers.md

 I see this all the time:

 > [product] scales linearly to hundreds of servers
-I haven&#8217;t seen a benchmark yet that&#8217;s truly a straight line.
+I haven't seen a benchmark yet that's truly a straight line.
 I would like to see one.